 A key challenge today is to deliver quality solutions that are sustainable and which protect and improve the quality of life for all citizens now and in the future.

 Critically there is a need for rapid innovation and world class research, but there is also a need for the materials sectors to be more aware of societal needs and for customers and users to be more aware of the potential offerings of the material’s related industries.

-In recognition of this, the Institute of Materials, Minerals and Mining is organising a series of seminars entitled Materials Protecting Society, which will focus on the role of materials in society to help meet current challenges.
+In recognition of this, the Institute has organised a series of seminars entitled Materials Protecting Society, which will focus on the role of materials in society to help meet current challenges.

 The seminar series will explore material solutions and engineering opportunities to respond to modern-day challenges such as terrorism, natural disasters, climate change and an ageing population.